sictweb/bti425-2020/notes/week04.md

 [Routing](react-routing) introduction, using the React Router package.
 Open the `react-router-intro` code example as you go through the document.

+> The following linked document and code example is still being edited, and will be finished soon.

+[Communicating with a web service](react-web-service-intro), with the Fetch API.
+Open the `react-ws-intro` code example as you go through the document.

-> The following will have links, which will be activated soon.
+> The following will be linked, and will be activated soon.

 Forms in React apps.

-Communicating with a web service, with the Fetch API.

 Remember to frequently use the [learning resources](/resources).